Bhargav-1234567/expanse-management/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## How to use

-For multiple user we need to register users in register page and add that users into friend list after you can add and manage the expanse between friends.

 ### `npm test`